 Protecting Reproductive Rights

-It’s hard to believe that in 2017 that women across America are trying to hold onto their hard earned rights to make decisions about their own bodies.
+It’s hard to believe that in 2018 that women across America are trying to hold onto their hard earned rights to make decisions about their own bodies.
 In a recent Rolling Stones article, Michigan was names as “ground zero” for male-dominated state legislatures passing outrageous legislation, the most recent being what’s known as “Michigan’s Rape Insurance Law.”
 Christine will work to empower women by working to protect women’s choices and privacy in these personal decisions.
+Christine was the lead sponsor of the 2017 Restore Reproductive Choice legislative bill package that includes the repeal of the insurance rider law.

 Championing Equal Pay and Reducing the Gender Earnings Gap